NS-cross-save-games/ns-cross-save-games.github.io/index.md

 title: Nintendo Switch Cross Save Games
 ---

-This webpage lists a series of Nintendo Switch games **compatible with cross-platform save** files (cross save).
-Some of them achieve official support through mechanisms like cloud saves, while others have compatible save files but lack implementation from the developers
+This webpage lists a series of Nintendo Switch games **compatible with cross-platform save files** (cross-save).
+Some of them achieve official support through mechanisms like cloud saves, while others, although having compatible save files, lack implementation from the developers and may require additional hacking for functionality.

 # Official Support